'Why can't I be a fat cat with my whiskers in the cream?

 He is still in demand at the Star Folk Club for support gigs and has been told a future songwriters' evening will feature him there.
 Residency at Avant Garde continues, and other semi-regular venues continue to express interest.

 Bob is currently working on a new, self-penned CD, Songsmith, which will be a totally acoustic album featuring well-known Scottish folk musicians.
+He has also organised, and will be performing at and presenting a benefit concert featuring many of the pro, semi-pro and aficionado performers who have featured at the Clutha Open Mic Nights.
+Proceeds will go to the Clutha Tragedy Fund.

 Early in his career, he excited interest in his voice and songwriting from Apple Records, Chrysalis Records, and Boscobel (the Kinks' managers).
 At one point he recalls, the wee man from Chrysalis asked him to write a follow-up to Total Eclipse of the Heart, He replied "You must be joking!" and thinks this may have locked the doors on teenage idolhood for him.
 Anyone still wishing for such a follow-up would now only have to wave money to receive an affirmative reply.